**Special coupon code at the end of this post**

 It is shocking once your start researching non-toxic cookware to realize most of what you use leaches questionable and/or harmful chemicals into your food.
 You would think that something as important as safe cookware would be the norm but the reality is that it’s not.
 Bottom line, the safest pots and pans are made all from ceramic.

-Replacing all your cookware is not something most people can do overnight so I would suggest the first thing you replace is your teflon pans and then start replacing your pots and pans little by little.
+Replacing all your cookware is not something most people can do overnight so I would suggest the first thing you replace is your teflon pans and then start replacing your pots and pans one by one.
 If you’re getting married soon I would suggest you add Xtrema Ceramic Cookware on your wedding registry and set up your non-toxic kitchen from the get-go.

 Don’t overwhelm yourself with this, think about how many pots and pans you really need, make a list and either buy them all at once and start buying them little by little, depending on your budget.
 It’s better to take small steps in the right direction than overwhelm yourself and not make a change.